EhsanEqlimi/Sparse-UBI-S3-V2/README.md

 # Sparse-UBI-S3-V2
-A new method for identifying the mixing matrix in underdetermined BSS based on k-SCA Assume X=A.S, X is known but A and is unknown
+A new method for identifying the mixing matrix in underdetermined BSS based on k-SCA Assume X=A.S, X is known but A and S are unknown
-The columns of S are k-Sparse, nemely, there is k non-zero elemnets
+The columns of S are k-Sparse, nemely, there are k non-zero elemnets
 Idea: Subspace Selective Search (S3)

 % [1] E. Eqlimi and B. Makkiabadi, “Multiple sparse component analysis